sokeno/sokeno/README.md

 - 🌱 I’m currently learning Kotlin & Temporal
 - 👯 I’m looking to collaborate on ML, Computer Vision and Embedded Software Solutions
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about Federated Machine Learning
+- 💬 Ask me about Federated Machine Learning, Embedded Systems and Machine Vision
 - 📫 How to reach me: steveokeno@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...may the forces be with you!